jval1972/Mars3D/DoomBuilder/readme_doombuilder.txt

-Configuration files for DoomBuilder 2.
+Configuration file for DoomBuilder 2.
--DelphiDoom.cfg
--DelphiHeretic.cfg
--DelphiHexen.cfg
--DelphiStrife.cfg

 Copy the files to "Doom Builder 2\Configurations" folder.